 Dear Landscape started in 2017 with three stays: in Visé (Wallonia/Belgium), Vaals (The Netherlands) and Heers (Flanders/Belgium).
-Starting from here, a pocket atlas of the Drielandenpark will be made, which will provide interesting perspectives for both the resident, the visitor and the policy maker.
 On every location, a local theme is added, of which the hosting community can benefit directly from.
 In Vaals for instance, an answer has been sought on how to improve the physical connection between the village of Vaals and the adjacent ‘three countries point’.
 In Visé insights on the difference between Eijsden (a flourishing village) and Lanaye (just at the other side of the river Meuse but in no way comparable to Eijsden regarding liveliness) have be gained.
 In 2018, the locations Sourbrodt, Kempen-Broek (Belgium) and Walheim (Aachen, Germany) completed the fieldwork.
 Out of the results, an overall landscape atlas is being compiled, which will be presented in June 2019.